Chapter 2. Sketching a debate

 1. Start Argunet.

-2. Click the Create a New Debate button .
+2. Click the Start a New Debate button .

 3. Select the option Local debates , and then click Next .